 The PFC Ralph T. Basiliere Bridge crosses the Merrimack River in the center of Haverhill.
 It carries Route 125, locally known as Bridge Street.
 The bridge rests on seven spans.
 It has two lanes crossing the river and four lanes at the nearest intersections in Bradford and Haverhill.
-Haverhill.
 Each side of the bridge also supports a sidewalk.
-The bridge is a vital connector for the City of Haverhill.
-25,000+ vehicles per day cross the bridge.
+The bridge is a vital connector for the City of Haverhill: 25,000+ vehicles cross each day.
 This figure includes heavy vehicles such as trucks, school buses, and Merrimack Valley Transit Authority (MEVA) buses.

 All the bridge’s parts show the wear of nearly a century of service.
 Even parts users cannot see are in poor condition with the foundations subject to scour.
 The scour results from the river’s current colliding with the bridge’s piers.
 As a result, the riverbed around the piers is eroding.
-Frequent inspections and repairs keep the bridge safe for all users, but have a real impact on the traveling public.
+Frequent inspections and repairs, like those completed in late February and early March of 2025, keep the bridge safe for all users, but have a real impact on the traveling public such as lane closures and detours.

-The limits of work for project include the bridge and the two nearest intersections.
+The limits of work for this project include the bridge and the two nearest intersections.
 These are Main/Water/Merrimack Street and South Main/Middlesex Street.
-A short section of Main Street between Merrimack Street and Ginty Boulevard is also included.
+A short section of Main Street, Merrimack Street, and Ginty Boulevard is also included.

-MassDOT currently anticipates that construction will begin in late 2025 and last approximately six and a half years.
+As of September 2025, MassDOT has formally awarded the project to a best value proposer.
+Notice to Proceed (NTP) is expected to be given to the winning design-build team in early fall with construction anticipated before the end of the year.
+Once construction begins, it will last roughly six and a half years.
 Impacts to traffic, such as lane reductions on the bridge or major changes to the adjoining intersections, are currently projected to last roughly six years.

 The new bridge will improve safety for all users.
 Importantly, it can be built in two phases.
-Throughout construction, there will be one lane in each direction, and one sidewalk crossing the river.
-To learn more about anticipated construction staging, please see our 25% design public hearing presentation.
+During construction, there will be one lane each direction, and one sidewalk crossing the river maintaining mobility in downtown Haverhill.

-The structure meets MassDOT’s project goals in terms of:
+The new structure meets MassDOT’s project goals in terms of:

 - Improving cycling and walking conditions